dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 {: .callout}

-## An Example

-Let's take a look at a concrete example.
-We've talked about face detection above, because it is a popular topic.
-In 2016, researchers published a paper titled [_Automated Inference on Criminality using Face Images_]().
-In short, they showed a machine learning algorithm a set of images of Chinese men after being arrested, and specifically selected cases where the person in question was later convicted.
-They also gathered a set of images, largely from corporate websites, of people who have not been convicted of crimes, and trained a machine learning algorithm to predict whether someone is criminal based on a photo of their face.

-> ## Challenge
->
-> Is this a good idea?
-Could this go wrong in some way?
-> Think about it for a minute, jot down your thoughts, and share with a partner.
->
-> > ## Solution
-> >
-> > This is definitely a terrible idea for a wide variety of reasons.
-> >
-> >
-> >
-> >
-> >

-{: .challenge}

 > ## Challenge
 >
 > Think about our candy-sorting task.
 Let's think down the ethical implication of letting a computer/robot help